 Keep in mind that getting an examination is a good idea no matter how far along you are in your pregnancy.
 A thorough exam should also take place even if you feel fine after a car accident.
 Even minor accidents such as parking lot accidents can lead to severe problems for pregnant women.

-If you have suffered birth complications after a car accident while pregnant, you need to learn more about your legal options.
+If you have suffered birth complications after a car accident while pregnant, you have legal options.
 You may be able to recover expenses related to additional medical care, lost time away from work, and more.
-Call John Foy & Associates at 404-400-4000 or fill out the form to the right to get your free consultation today.
+Call the personal injury attorneys at John Foy & Associates at 404-400-4000 or fill out the form to the right to get your free consultation today.